zsrv/cert-manager-webhook-infomaniak/README.md

     EOF
     ```

-1. Create a Secret with your staging ACME private key
+1. Create a Secret with your staging ACME private key (if you don't have one, the next step will generate one)

     ```
     $ cat <<EOF | kubectl apply -f -
     ---